jackyho522/katacoda-scenarios/new-scenario-template/step3.md

 There are different type of products you can be added in the Add New section in Products page.
 - Simple product
 - Grouped product
+   - Products like electronic devices can be grouped.
+For example, an IPad could be grouped as its storage can be 256GB, 512GB, which are the variations of the same product.
 - External/Affiliate product
    - The metabox will changed.
 Shipping section will be removed.
 The Product URl field will be added to lead customers to buy the product.
 - Variable product
    - In this scenario, most of the products will be variable.
 It is because these products have different price, color, sizes etc.
       - They need a different SKU to identify.
+A SIMPLE product have only one SKU, like a book.
+There is no other variations.

 You can add the following information: